Preview: Learn the five simple steps to set homeschool goals, the types of goals you should include, and how you can evaluate your progress.

-In this post, you’ll learn the five simple steps you can take to set homeschool goals you will actually accomplish, the types of goals you should include, and how you can evaluate your progress.
+In this post, you’ll learn how to set homeschool goals you will actually accomplish, the types of goals you should include, how to achieve your goals, and how you can evaluate your progress.

 Obviously, you cannot fulfill your homeschool mission statement overnight.
-Some of the objectives you outlined may not be achieved until close to graduation.
+You may not achieve some of your goals until close to graduation.
 It’s like the finish line at a marathon instead of the finish line at a 100-meter dash.

 Your homeschool mission statement should be a guide to help you make decisions and set smaller goals.
 Identify one small step your children can take this coming year to make progress towards achieving the objectives you outlined in your homeschool mission statement.

 For example, one objective outlined in our homeschool mission statement is to “Learn to communicate through the spoken and written word.”
 My children need to master multiple skills to accomplish that objective.
 They need to be able to do the following.

 - Pay attention and remember what they read and tell it back.

 - Identify the main ideas in their readings.

 - Connect what they read to ideas from other readings.